Coming events....

 What can you expect if you come to church?

+A warm welcome!
 Our services are friendly, informal and welcoming.
 We have no strict dress code, jeans and trainers, or suit and tie, you're welcome in whatever you're comfortable in.

 The songs are a mixture of contemporary hymns and praise songs with some older ones also being sung.
 Usually the singing is lead by a guitar, our new worship band, or sometimes we use recordings just to help us.